 Broadside advertising London exhibition of engraved plates depicting Jean-Baptiste Wicar's Florentine art

 Poster advertising the daily events of the third annual Festival de la Libre Expression, organized by Jean-Jacques Lebel.

-The Johns Hopkins University collection of African American history and culture is an artificially assembled collection of printed materials, diaries, photographs, and other items which document African American experiences.
+The Johns Hopkins University collection of African American history and culture is an artificially assembled collection of printed materials, diaries, photographs, and other items created from 1800 to 1988.

-The Johns Hopkins University collection of African American political activism in the United States consists of broadsides, photographs, and newspaper clippings that were primarily created around the time of Civil Rights Movement between the 1950s and 1970s.
+The Johns Hopkins University collection of African American political activism in the United States consists of broadsides, photographs, and newspaper clippings that were primarily created around the time of the Civil Rights and Black Power movements between the 1950s and 1970s.

 The Johns Hopkins University collection of Black Americana materials spans from approximately 1870 to the 1950s.
 It is an artificially assembled collection of materials purchased and selected by the curators of Special Collections.
 The collection primarily consists of postcards, broadsides, and other printed ephemera that depict African American people in ways that are often racist and caricatured.

 The Johns Hopkins University collection of white supremacist and anti-integartion materials is an artificial collection which spans from the 18th to the 21st century.
 The collection consists of broadsides, postcards, and other printed ephemera created by proponents of white supremacy, anti-integration, and racist ideologies.

 Samuel Dashiell Hammett (1894-1961) was an American author of hard-boiled detective novels and short stories, a screenplay writer, and political activist.
 The items in this artificially-assembled collection were created by or are related to Hammett and his literary career.
 The holding spans 1942 to 1943.

 Amantine-Lucile-Aurore Dupin (1804-1876), best known by her pseudonym George Sand, was a French novelist and memoirist.
 This is an artifically assembled collection with items chosen by the curators of Special Collections, related to or created by George Sand in the 19th century.